Dorothy Parker

 Andrew Mountbatten-Windsor arrested and residences searched over alleged sharing of confidential government documents with Jeffrey Epstein

-The last time British police arrested a senior member of the royal family, the monarch in question lost his head.
-Nearly four centuries later, on February 19, 2026, Thames Valley Police arrested Andrew Mountbatten-Windsor — the former Prince Andrew and brother of King Charles III — on suspicion of misconduct in public office, making him the first senior British royal to face criminal investigation in modern history.
+Nearly four centuries ago, the last time British police arrested a senior royal, the monarch lost his head.
+On February 19, 2026, Thames Valley Police arrested Andrew Mountbatten-Windsor, the former Prince Andrew and brother of King Charles III, on suspicion of misconduct in public office.
+He's the first senior royal to face criminal investigation in modern history.
 The next day, police executed search warrants at Royal Lodge, a 30-room Windsor estate, and Wood Farm in Norfolk, seizing potential evidence.

-The investigation centers on emails released by the United States Department of Justice under the Epstein Files Transparency Act, which appear to show Mountbatten-Windsor forwarding confidential government reports about official trade visits to Hong Kong, Vietnam, and Singapore to convicted sex trafficker Jeffrey Epstein in 2010.
-If prosecutors bring charges, misconduct in public office — one of the oldest offenses in English common law — carries a maximum sentence of life imprisonment.
+The investigation centers on emails released by the United States Department of Justice under the Epstein Files Transparency Act.
+These emails appear to show Mountbatten-Windsor forwarding confidential government reports about official trade visits to Hong Kong, Vietnam, and Singapore to convicted sex trafficker Jeffrey Epstein in 2010.
+If prosecutors bring charges, misconduct in public office carries a maximum sentence of life imprisonment.
+It's one of the oldest offenses in English common law.
 King Charles responded with an extraordinary personal statement signed 'Charles R,' telling the public 'the law must take its course' and calling for a 'full, fair and proper' investigation into his own brother.

 Fictional AI pastiche — not real quote.